Double (association football): American Samoa

 In American Samoa, two teams have won the Double of the FFAS Senior League and the FFAS President's Cup (defunct).

 Cook Islands

 In Cook Islands, five teams have won the Double of the Cook Islands Round Cup and the Cook Islands Cup.

 Fiji

-In Fiji, two teams have won the Double of the League Championship (for Districts) and the FFA Cup.
+In Fiji, four teams have won the Double of the League Championship (for Districts) and the FFA Cup.

 New Caledonia

 In New Caledonia, six teams have won the Double of the New Caledonia Super Ligue and the New Caledonia Cup.

 New Zealand

 Between 1970 and 2003, five New Zealand teams have won the double of the national championship (New Zealand National Soccer League (1970–92 and 2000–04), Superclub competition (1993–95), National Summer Soccer League (1996–98) or the New Zealand island soccer leagues National Final (1999)) and the Chatham Cup.
 From 1993 to 2003, the league champions were determined by a knockout tournament between the top-finishing teams at the end of the season, the team that finished in first place during the league phase of the season were not officially awarded a title.

 From 2003, the league system in the country was drastically restructured and saw the National Soccer League disband, with its teams now competing on a regional basis.
 The New Zealand Football Championship was formed and became the country's national league, exclusively run for franchised teams as opposed to the traditional clubs that competed in the National Soccer League.

-As with most franchise leagues, the Football Championship wass split into two phases; the Premiership during the regular season and the Championship during the finals phase, which was contested between the top four-placed teams of the Premiership phase.
+As with most franchise leagues, the Football Championship was split into two phases; the Premiership during the regular season and the Championship during the finals phase, which was contested between the top four-placed teams of the Premiership phase.
 The franchises were ineligible to participate in the Chatham Cup.
-From 2021 onwards this system was replaced by the New Zealand National League, with the Chatham Cup as its primary cup, and the fanchises were disbanded.
+From 2021 onwards this system was replaced by the New Zealand National League, with the Chatham Cup as its primary cup, and the franchises were disbanded.